jeremyButtler/bioTools/README.md

   - cigToEqx (freezeTB):
     - convert regular cigars to eqx cigars
     - works on linux and plan9
+  - diCoords (fluDI):
+    - find large deletions in mapped reads
+    - can also be set to find large insertions to
   - edClust (fluDI/freezeTB):
     - try to cluster reads by edit distance
       - not very sensitive, but kinda works